 So, it’s that time of the year and all the blogs are flooded with tips and tricks on how to best get around this busy time.
-30th of June is the business end of the financial year (EOFY) for finance officers, bookkeepers and payroll clerks.
+June 30 is the business end of the financial year (EOFY) for finance officers, bookkeepers and payroll clerks in Australia.

-This year you may need to spend a little time to get ready for Single Touch Payroll (STP) and make sure your accounting system is configured right.
+This year you may need to spend a little time check over the JobKeeper Payments to make sure it all reconciles – here is the ATO JobKeeper Guide.

 MYOB’s EOFY Hub

 MYOB have a EOFY hub that covers everything from key dates, where to find EOFY webcasts and blogs.